Afbeelding

 Thailand

-Learn the rich and captivating delights that make up Asian Gastronomy.
-Through lectures and workshops, and most importantly by experiencing it first hand, students will develop knowledge to communicate the characteristics of Asian foods, their origins, and influences that shape them.
-This will be done through assignments and in the kitchen.
-During this module you will learn to cook real Thai food and reflect on your experiences of Thailand, its food culture, and the role that food plays.
-This is based on your experiences from within the minor and from your own personal travelling and exploration of this beautiful country.
+Experience the rich and captivating delights that make up Asian Gastronomy.
+Through lectures, workshops, and by living in Thailand, students will develop an understanding about the characteristics of Asian foods, their origins, and the influences that shape them.
+During this minor you will learn to cook authentic Asian food and reflect on your experiences of Thailand as hub of Asian Gastronomy, its food culture, and the role that food plays.
+This is based on your experiences from within the minor and from your own personal travelling and exploration of this beautiful, tropical country.

 Study features